vondoste/vondoste/README.md

 # About:

-Computer Science (BS) student at UNC-Chapel Hill (December 2024 graduation).
-Seeking Summer 2024 internship to build industry relevant skills and experience.
+Computer Science (BS) from UNC-Chapel Hill (December 2024 graduation).
 Extensive background in product test, researching new technologies for implementation, analyzing and adapting software, developing repair test processes, and authoring policy & procedure documents at all levels.

 <!--
 **vondoste/vondoste** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.